-Before shooting a time-lapse movie, take a test shot at current settings and view the results in the monitor.
-Time-lapse movies are shot using the movie crop; to check the composition, press the W (M) button in the Time-lapse movie display (to return to the Time-lapse movie display, press the W/M button again).
-For consistent coloration, choose a white balance setting (0 White Balance) other than v (auto) or D (natural light auto).
+Before shooting a time-lapse movie, select Time zone and date in the setup menu and make sure that the camera clock is set to the correct time and date, and then take a test shot at current settings and view the results.
+Time-lapse movies are shot using the movie crop; to check the composition, tap the X button in the Time-lapse movie display (to return to the Time-lapse movie display, tap the W button).
+For consistent coloration, choose a white balance setting other than 4 (auto) or D (natural light auto).

 Select Time-lapse movie.

-Highlight Time-lapse movie in the movie shooting menu and press 2 to display time-lapse movie settings.
+Highlight Time-lapse movie in the photo shooting menu and press 2.

 Adjust time-lapse movie settings.

 Highlight Start and press J. Shooting starts after about 3 s.
-The camera takes photographs at the selected interval for the selected shooting time.
-When complete, time-lapse movies are recorded to the memory card selected for Destination in movie shooting menu (0 Destination).
+The display turns off and the camera takes photographs at the selected interval for the selected shooting time.

 Selecting On for Silent photography disables some camera features, including:

-- ISO sensitivities of Hi 0.3 through Hi 2 (0 ISO Sensitivity Settings)
+- ISO sensitivities of Hi 1 and Hi 2

 - Long exposure noise reduction